PatMSK/swdevprac2-finalproj/README.md

 - The backend seeds these users when the users collection is empty (see `backend/seeds/seedUsers.js`).
 Passwords are hashed by the User model pre-save hook.
 - Public registration on the frontend no longer allows selecting role; the server enforces `role: 'member'` for public signups.

-### Should I implement some logic for this?
+### TODO by peace
-- The exhibition page if booking it will remove but if remove it not add back so logic may mismatch
+- The exhibition page if booking it will subtract but if delete the bookings it not add back so logic may mismatch
+- When user booking and it error this routing to next page. want to have error message